The Surprising Way Boxing Changed My Body & My Life

 I held both fists, not wrapped or gloved (the impact felt more satisfying this way, and I found both glamour and glory in my sore, pink knuckles), close to my face to protect it, the way he’d taught me.
 Jab, cross, hook, bob, weave.
 I first imagined the bag or mitts that I aimed at as my ex’s torso.
 But it wasn’t as satisfying as I thought.
 Instead, I began to focus on the power I felt in my back, my core, and my shoulders.

-It wasn’t anger or frustration that was fueling this power.
+It wasn’t anger or frustration that was fuelling this power.
 It was confidence.
 I was finally doing something with force.
 It still felt uncomfortable and challenging, but it felt right.

 “Get the rope,” he said.